: The board special assessed the membership 5% to contribute to a political action

 : In Finley v.
 Superior Court

-, a homeowners association used HOA funds to fight the conversion of the nearby El Toro Marine Base into a commercial airport.
-Members of the association sued claiming this was a misuse of HOA funds and exceeded the board's authority.
+, a homeowners association used association funds to fight the conversion of the nearby El Toro Marine Base into a commercial airport.
+Members of the association sued claiming this was a misuse of funds and exceeded the board's authority.
 The court found that political contributions were not illegal and that boards can take actions they believe are in the best interests of the association, even if members disagree.
 As a result, unless your governing documents provide otherwise, your board can impose a 5% special assessment to raise funds for a political action committee and related legal expenses

 .
 If the

 membership disagrees with the board's actions, they have recourse--they can recall the board and elect directors who agree with their position.

 If an association is a 501(c)4 tax-exempt corporation, the board should consult their CPA/tax accountant.
 Political contributions or forming a PAC could result in a loss of the association's tax exempt status.